linuxserver/docker-tvheadend/README.md

 ## Versions

+* **02.08.19:** - Attempt to automatically fix permissions on /dev/dri and /dev/dvb.
 * **28.06.19:** - Rebasing to alpine 3.10.
 * **27.03.19:** - Rebase to Alpine 3.9, fix init logic to only chown once.
 * **23.03.19:** - Switching to new Base images, shift to arm32v7 tag.